supakeen/pinnwand/doc/index.rst

   pip install pinnwand

 I suggest you use a virtual environment for installation.
-There is extended installation instructions available.
+There are extended :ref:`installation` instructions available which explain how to do so.

 Contributing
 ============
 ``pinnwand`` is a place that will accept your first contribution to an open source project.
-The preferred place to start out is to visit our GitHub_ page and look at the issue_ there.
+The preferred place to start out is to visit our GitHub_ page and look at the issues_ there.
 If you can solve any of them then you can send a pull request.
 I will make sure to review your code.

 If you are thinking about contributing a new feature then keep in mind that ``pinnwand`` is trying to stay as small and lean of a project as possible.
 Open a ticket first if you have a specific feature in mind.

-You can read more about contributing further on.
+You can read more about contributing on our our :ref:`contributing` page.

 Table of Contents
 =================